Meijerrr/OSRSAutoClicker/README.md

 - ✅ Easy to use for safespotting monsters.
 - ✅ Fail-Safe included, quickly move your mouse to the top left corner of the screen to exit the script!

-Before you start, note that you'll need Python3 for it to work properly!
+**Before you start**, note that you'll need Python3 for it to work properly!
 [Python Download](https://www.python.org/downloads/)

 # Setup